 - Artistic Hobbies: Anything with an artistic bent is acceptable.
 Music, photography, painting/drawing, crafts, scrapbooking, model building (this includes Lego, as long as you’re building from a pre-approved kit; if you’re building free-form sculptures, you’re flirting with “toy” territory discussed below), and even coloring, are acceptable.
 If your play produces a useful or educational end result it is also acceptable, as in forms of needlework, book clubs, journaling, star gazing, cooking, car restoration, and jewelry making.

-- Computer Games: Console and computer games are completely acceptable, as long as you’re not playing them to the exclusion of your adult responsibilities like earning money and caring for your family.
+- Computer Games: Console and computer games are completely acceptable.
+But so long as you’re not playing them to the exclusion of your adult responsibilities like earning money and caring for your family.
 If you cross into this territory, you’re fodder for Dr. Phil.